This policy was last updated on 10 January 2024

 Transferring your information outside of Europe

 Cookies are tiny software files that are stored on a computer or mobile device when an individual visits a website.
 Cookies allow websites to recognise that a user on an individual computer has previously visited the site.
 The cookies save some information about that user for when they access the site again in the future.
-You can find out what cookies the Age UK Nottingham & Nottinghamshire website use in the table below.
+You can find out what cookies the Age UK Nottingham & Nottinghamshire website use, which is hosted by Age UK use in the table below.

 For more information about the different types of cookies, visit the About Cookies website (https://www.aboutcookies.org/).

 This functional cookie remembers the individual's colour and location preferences so that next time they use the site these are displayed rather than the sites default settings.

 When you access this website, a cookie is generated with a unique session ID.
 This cookie will expire when the browser is closed.